 SSRC (Synchronization Source) collision detection and resolution is OPTIONAL for PacketCable endpoints that are capable of unambiguously distinguishing between media packets and reports that they send and those that it receives.
 If an endpoint can handle SSRC collisions without affecting the integrity of the session, the endpoint MAY ignore SSRC collisions.
 In particular, SSRC collision detection and resolution is OPTIONAL for endpoints that are establishing unicast, point-to-point connections carrying one RTP stream, as is the case in current PacketCable connections.
-If SSRC collision detection and resolution is supported, one or both of the endpoints MUST resolve SSRC collision detection and resolution is OPTIONAL for PacketCable endpoints MUST resolve SSRC.
+If SSRC collision detection and resolution is supported, one or both of the endpoints MUST resolve SSRC collisions as follows: (1) send BYE, (2) select new SSRC, (3) send Sender Description with new SSRC.
 SSRC collision detection and resolution is OPTIONAL for PacketCable endpoints that perform mixing for multiple remote endpoints when CSRC lists are not transmitted in the mixed packets.
 When CSRC lists are transmitted, the mixing endpoint MUST detect and resolve SSRC collisions.